-As you will hear me explain in this podcast, it wasn’t until 2007, a full eight years after starting my first online business, did I make enough money to invest in my first property, which wasn’t just an investment, it was where I lived for the next three years as well.
+As you will hear me explain in this podcast, it wasn’t until 2007, a full eight years after starting my first online business, that I made enough money to invest in my first property, which wasn’t just an investment — it was where I lived for the next three years as well.

-The trigger for finally being able to invest in property was because I sold a business.
-Up to that point, most of the money I made from my businesses were poured back into the business or the next business or spent on travels.
+The trigger for finally being able to invest in property was selling my business.
+Up to that point, most of the money I made from my businesses was poured back into the business or the next business or spent on travels.

 I always had some savings in the bank because I like the feeling of having a buffer for emergencies, but let’s just say at about 5% annual interest in Australia, which is actually pretty high compared to much of the world, my capital growth rate wasn’t exactly jumping off the charts.

-However, as my business income grew, I started to think about how I could save for my future and for fun too.
-That’s when I started to educate myself about investment options and experiment with opportunities, which I talk about in this podcast.
+However, as my business income grew, I started to think about how I could save for my future, and for fun too.
+That’s when I started to educate myself on investment options and experiment with opportunities, which I talk about in this podcast.